2025 São Paulo Grand Prix

 The 2025 São Paulo Grand Prix (officially known as the Formula 1 MSC Cruises Grande Prêmio de São Paulo 2025) was a Formula One motor race held on 9 November 2025 at the Interlagos Circuit in São Paulo, Brazil.
 It was the twenty-first round of the 2025 Formula One World Championship and the fifth of six Grands Prix in the season to utilise the sprint format.
-Lando Norris (McLaren) took pole position for the sprint and main race, converting them both to wins in the sprint ahead of Kimi Antonelli and George Russell (both Mercedes), and the main race ahead of Antonelli and Max Verstappen (Red Bull), the latter having started from the pit lane and briefly led the race.
+Lando Norris of McLaren took pole position for the sprint and main race, converting them both to wins.
+In the sprint, the podium was completed by Mercedes drivers Kimi Antonelli and George Russell.
+The podium of the main race was completed by Antonelli and Red Bull's Max Verstappen, the latter having started from the pit lane.

+After taking his seventh win victory of the season, Norris extended his lead in the Drivers' Championship to 24 points over Piastri, with Verstappen a further 25 points adrift in third.
+While McLaren increased its total to 798 points in the Constructors' Championship, Ferrari was demoted from second to fourth following their second double retirement of the season, allowing Mercedes and Red Bull to move up to second and third, respectively.

 Background

-The event was held at the Interlagos Circuit in São Paulo for the 42nd time in the circuit's history, having previously held thirty-seven editions of the Brazilian Grand Prix, across the weekend of 7–9 November.
+The São Paulo Grand Prix was held at the Interlagos Circuit in São Paulo for the 5th time in the circuit's history, having previously held thirty-seven editions of the Brazilian Grand Prix, across the weekend of 7–9 November.
 The Grand Prix was the twenty-first round of the 2025 Formula One World Championship and the fifth held under the name of the São Paulo Grand Prix, having previously been titled the Brazilian Grand Prix.
-It was also the fifth of six Grands Prix in the season to utilise the sprint format, and the fifth and last time overall that the São Paulo Grand Prix featured it.
+It was also the fifth of six Grands Prix in the season to utilise the sprint format and the fifth time overall that the São Paulo Grand Prix featured it.

 Championship standings before the race

-Going into the weekend, Lando Norris led the Drivers' Championship with 357 points, one point ahead of Oscar Piastri in second, and 36 points ahead of Max Verstappen.
+Going into the weekend, Lando Norris led the Drivers' Championship with 357 points, one point ahead of teammate Oscar Piastri in second, and 36 points ahead of Max Verstappen.
 McLaren, who won the Constructors' Championship at the Singapore Grand Prix, were ahead of Ferrari and Mercedes, who were second and third with 356 and 355 points, respectively.

 Entrants

-The drivers and teams were the same as published in the season entry list with two exceptions; Yuki Tsunoda at Red Bull Racing held the seat originally occupied by Liam Lawson before Lawson was demoted back to Racing Bulls from the Japanese Grand Prix onward, and Franco Colapinto replaced Jack Doohan at Alpine from the Emilia Romagna Grand Prix onward on a race-by-race basis.
+The drivers and teams were the same as published in the season entry list with three exceptions; Yuki Tsunoda at Red Bull Racing held the seat originally occupied by Liam Lawson before Lawson was demoted back to Racing Bulls from the Japanese Grand Prix onward, and Franco Colapinto replaced Jack Doohan at Alpine from the Emilia Romagna Grand Prix onward on a race-by-race basis.